bsccf/Uni-notes/Mechanics structures and materials/Statics 2/5 Stress transformation/stress transformation for plane stress.md

 #### Implications

-Note much of [[stress transformation for uniaxle loading#Implications]] applies here, basically this is that but worse since it's likely one of the orienta
+Note much of [[stress transformation for uniaxle loading#Implications]] applies here, basically this is that but worse since it's likely some of the orientations will actually have higher normal stress values than any of the input values... so fun.

 ### Proof
 Basically the same as [[stress transformation for uniaxle loading#Proof]] but now in 2D. (so [[something something skill issue|harder]])